History of WRAL-TV in Timeline

 2012: Mid-South Regional Emmy Awards

-In 2012, WRAL received 32 award nominations and won 11 Mid-South Regional Emmy Awards, including News Excellence, Evening Newscast, Breaking News, and several others.
-Parent company Capitol Broadcasting along with the A.J.
-Fletcher Foundation were awarded the Governor's Award, the National Academy of Television Arts & Sciences' highest honor in 2012 as well.
+In 2012, WRAL received award nominations for news 32 times, tying Nashville station WTVF in the Mid-South Regional Emmy Awards and won 11.
+Capitol Broadcasting along with the A.J.
+Fletcher Foundation were awarded the Governor's Award, the National Academy of Television Arts & Sciences' highest honor as well in 2012.

-In 2015, WRAL aired the Blue Devils' national championship victory.
+In 2015, WRAL aired one of the Duke Blue Devils' national championship victories during the NCAA Tournament.

 January 15, 2016: WRAL-TV Announces Switch to NBC

-On January 15, 2016, WRAL-TV announced that it would switch to NBC on February 29, 2016, due to a business decision regarding reverse compensation agreements with CBS.
+On January 15, 2016, WRAL-TV announced that it would switch to NBC on February 29, 2016, due to reverse compensation agreement disagreements with CBS.
+The last CBS program to air on WRAL was the movie Last Vegas.

 February 29, 2016: WRAL-TV Affiliates with NBC

-On February 29, 2016, WRAL-TV became an NBC affiliate, ending its 30-year affiliation with CBS, which then moved to WNCN.
-This marked the second time WRAL-TV had been affiliated with NBC.
+On February 29, 2016, WRAL-TV ended its 30-year affiliation with CBS and became an NBC affiliate.
+CBS moved to WNCN.
+WRAL-TV had previously been affiliated with NBC at the start of its broadcasting history.

-On June 29, 2016, WRAL became the first U.S. television station to begin broadcasting a full-time service using ATSC 3.0 digital television standards.
+On June 29, 2016, WRAL became the first U.S. television station to begin broadcasting a full-time service using ATSC 3.0 digital television standards, operating under an experimental license from the FCC on UHF channel 39 as WRAL-EX.

-2016: WRAL airs Super Bowl 50, Stanley Cup Finals and Summer Olympics
+2016: WRAL Aired Super Bowl 50, Stanley Cup Finals, and Summer Olympics

-In 2016, WRAL aired CBS's coverage of Super Bowl 50, as well as the 2016 Stanley Cup Finals and the 2016 Summer Olympics in Rio de Janeiro, Brazil.
-This made it the only television station in the United States to air all three events from different networks in the same year.
+In 2016, WRAL aired CBS's coverage of Super Bowl 50, and as an NBC station, carried the 2016 Stanley Cup Finals and the 2016 Summer Olympics, making it the only US television station to air all three events from different networks in the same year.

-In 2018, the WRAL-EX ATSC 3.0 service left the air due to the FCC's repacking process.
+In 2018, WRAL-EX left the air as a consequence of the FCC's repacking process.

-On October 31, 2019, WRAL debuted a new set with the noon newscast in Studio A, featuring a large LED video wall and curved LED wall.
+On October 31, 2019, WRAL debuted a new set with the noon newscast, featuring a 20-by-11-foot LED video wall and a smaller curved LED wall.

-Despite the NCAA Tournament moving to WNCN, WRAL-TV continued to air ACC football and/or basketball until the package ended in 2019.
+Despite the NCAA Tournament moving to WNCN, WRAL-TV continued to air ACC football and/or basketball until the package ended in 2019 in favor of the ACC Network.

 In 2019, the ACC football and basketball package ended on WRAL in favor of the ACC Network.